-Life Third Edition takes you around the globe, learning about new people, places, and ideas.
-As well as exploring topics that keep you engaged, the content also has universal themes that keep the events relevant to your lives and times.
+Life Third Edition takes you around the globe, learning about new people, places and ideas.
+As well as exploring topics that keep you engaged, the content also has universal themes which keep the events relevant to your lives and times.

 - Postcards with an important message

-- Colors and their meanings
+- Colours and their meanings

 - Culture and identity across generations

 - A photographer's message

 - · Circuses around the world

-- The "bearpit" at Berlin's Mauerpark
+- The 'bearpit' at Berlin's Mauerpark

 - An inspiring story about dance

-- "Human towers" in Spain
+- 'Human towers' in Spain